 They can be as simple or as complex as the brand demands, but what they must be is clear to understand and easy to implement by anyone in the business.

 By setting out the standards for the brand, your designer is safeguarding the brand against misuse, giving it integrity that low-budget brands just don’t have.
 Without a set of brand guidelines you run the risk of having your team use the wrong colours, putting your logo in odd places, or having documents produced that look unprofessional and inauthentic.

 The exact contents of a set of Brand Guidelines, or a brand manual, will vary depending on the brand itself.
 For some businesses, the amount of marketing collateral and media being produced is quite small and very simple, so just a few pages outlining the basics is enough.
 In larger companies, the likelihood of there being multiple campaigns running at the same time, with a high number of product launches and general customer relations documents being created, plus many staff needing branded materials for day-to-day operations, the brand manual is likely to be considerably larger.

-As a minimum, we would recommend at least the following be included:
+As a minimum, I would recommend at least the following be included:

 - Logo Rules – including formats, safe zones and usage guides